Automatic calibration of gamma-ray detectors deployed in uncontrolled environments: Introduction

-To overcome this limitation, many advanced systems rely on spectroscopy --- using a detector's sensitivity to gamma-ray energy to search for distinct emission signatures from known sources.
+To overcome this limitation, many advanced systems rely on spectroscopy --- using a detector's sensitivity to energy deposited by gamma-ray interactions --- to search for distinct emission signatures from known sources.
 This specificity increases the device's sensitivity by enabling algorithms that leverage detailed spectral information in more sophisticated ways \cite{10247022, PFUND2016174, 8673769, Mitchell2013GADRAS}.

 However, these algorithms are perturbed by detector instabilities.
 Environmental factors can cause the detector's response to drift, making gamma-ray peaks appear at the wrong energies.
 Stabilizing the location of these peaks is essential for any unattended, deployed spectrometer.
 While these instabilities are similar in nature for different types of detectors, the presented work focuses on scintillators, particularly Thallium-loaded sodium iodide, or NaI(Tl) detectors, for which changes in the ambient temperature are the dominant effect \cite{ianakiev2006temp}.